 “Are you expecting danger?”

 Shrugging, Eric grinned, mischievous as a little kid.
 “Well, this is Stargazer Island, home of witches, shifters, and Otherkind.
+The world’s best defense against evil.
 Who knows when the Abominable Snowman might put in an appearance?”

 Sage doubled over with laughter, holding her stomach.
 She and Eric never exchanged witty banter like Celia and Rowan, and rarely teased like Liam and Sonya, but every so often Eric would come out with something that made her bust a gut.
 Given how rarely he seemed to laugh, she wished she could do the same for him.
 When she finally calmed, she stood up, wiping the tears from her eyes.